sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/complexity-and-big-o-notation.md

 In the average case, the maximum value will likely be somewhere in between the first and last element of the array.
 The resulting performance, therefore, will be somewhere between the best and the worst case.

 From this example (more complex examples are to come), you should see how algorithm performance is dependent on the input.
-In the above example, the size of the input array incluenced the execution time of the algorithm.
+In the above example, the size of the input array influenced the execution time of the algorithm.
 The potential order of numbers within the array resulted in best and worst case execution times.
 There are 3 notations used to describe these execution times: O, Ω, and Θ.
 - O (big O): Upper bound on algorithm execution time.
 - Ω (big omega): Lower bound on algorithm execution time.
 - Θ (big theta): Both O and Ω simultaneously (unnecessary for tutorial scope).

 In industry, the only notation that really matters is Big O. That's because the worst case scenario is the most useful piece of information.
-Efficient algorithms typically use code that has the minimial "worst case scenario".
+Efficient algorithms typically use code that has the minimal "worst case scenario".

 ## Space Complexity